Learning with Drillster

 Can I set learning objectives for drills?

 You can set learning objectives on drills if you have a premium or business account.
 A learning objective for a drill can be one-time or permanent.
-For a one-time learning objective you require participants to realize a specific drill score before a target date.
+For a one-time learning objective, you require participants to realize a specific drill score before a target date.
 Drillster reports whether or not users have met the objective.

 For a permanent learning objective, learners have to realize a drill score prior to the target then and then maintain their drill score.
 By setting a minimum score level, users will be notified when their drill score has fallen below the minimum score.
 Users can be notified by e-mail or by app notifications.
-Users are invited to get back to the drill and brush up on their knowledge till their score reach the score of the learning objective again.
+Users are invited to get back to the drill and brush up on their knowledge until their score reach the score of the learning objective again.

-For tests you can set an objective to complete the test prior to a target date.
+For tests, you can set an objective to complete the test prior to a target date.